The Guitars of Jimmy Page

 This 1953 Telecaster was acquired by Page in the mid 70s.
 After getting the guitar, he added a B-Bender and would later swap out the neck with the neck from the Dragon Tele.
 Page used this guitar a fair amount, but it wasn’t one of his main ones.

 It’s also worth noting this guitar has a unique color.
-It’s painted in “Botswana Brown,” but there is no evidence of any other 1953 Telecaster having that color.
+It’s painted in “Botswana Brown,” and there is no evidence of any other 1953 Telecaster having that color.

 1964 Fender Stratocaster

 Jimmy Page isn’t known for Strats, but he at least had one.
 This guitar was used scarcely live and in the studio.
-This guitar was supposedly sold to Page by a guy after it was shown to him at Electric Ladyland Studios in 1975, but the story is unconfirmed.
+Page supposedly picked up the Strat at Electric Ladyland Studios in 1975, but the story is unconfirmed.

 Gibson Les Paul TransPerformance

 Page is no stranger to experimentation, and this Les Paul TransPerformance is an example of that.
 Gibson introduced these guitars in the late 80s/early 90s, and they feature an automatic tuning system.
-Page was an endorser of these guitars and had many, and he still owns at least one.
+Page was an endorser of these guitars and he still owns at least one.

-Despite his endorsement though, these guitars didn’t sell well.
-Players simply weren’t interested in a self tuning guitar.
-And judging by more recent attempts to introduce a self-tuning system, they still aren’t.
+Despite Jimmy's approval the model didn't resonate in the market.
+Players simply weren’t interested in a self tuning guitar, and judging by more recent attempts to introduce similar systems, they still aren’t.

 Jimmy Page and His Many Guitars